 - The preserved fishing village is a must for culture vultures, and history buffs.

 - If you want to stay on the peninsula overnight, the nearby city of Monnickendam has a range of accommodation options and is home to a Michelin-star restaurant.

 Take advantage of round-trip tours from the capital for hassle-free transfers, or catch public bus number 315 from Centraal Station to be there in just under an hour.
 It’s also possible to access the village by ferry from Volendam, or to cycle all the way from Amsterdam in around two hours

 When to Get There

 The village is busiest in summer, especially during the day.
 Visit in the late afternoon to avoid the rush and enjoy sunset vistas on the Markermeer lake.
 Winter visitors can skip the crowds almost entirely, though be aware that many restaurants and stores close during the off season.

-The Paard Van Marken (Horse of Marken) lighthouse is another national heritage site, and while it’s not open to the public, the late 19th-century building makes a striking feature on the skyline.
-The Marker Museum preserves a traditional house in all its former glory, complete with a collection of traditional clothing and an exhibition on the area’s history, while the nearby Kijkhuisje Sijtje Boes houses a small museum and souvenir shop selling local handicrafts and artworks.
-Don’t miss the Klompenmakerij either: a workshop devoted to traditional clog-making, where visitors can watch how the famous shoes are made and even buy some to stomp home in.
+Though it’s not open to the public, the 19th-century Horse of Marken lighthouse (Paard Van Marken) is a national heritage site and makes a striking feature on the skyline.
+The Marken Museum preserves a traditional house in all its former glory, complete with a collection of traditional clothing and an exhibition on the area’s history, while the nearby Sijtje Boes House (Kijkhuisje Sijtje Boes) contains a small museum and souvenir shop selling local handicrafts and artworks.
+Don’t miss the Klompenmakerij: a workshop devoted to traditional clog-making, where you can watch how the famous shoes are made and even buy some to take home as souvenirs.